gtap-dev/php/README.md

 }
 ~~~

-When using the reference operator `&` before an argument, there MUST NOT be
+When using the reference operator `&` before an argument, there must not be
 a space after it, like in the previous example.

-There MUST NOT be a space between the variadic three dot operator and the argument
+There must not be a space between the variadic three dot operator and the argument
 name:

 ```php